You can be a writer without being a starving artist.

 - Commercial writing performs better when there’s a healthy dose of creativity in the mix — stories sell — so quite a few creative writers find that copywriting is satisfying and rewarding in its own way.

-And there are many of different kinds of projects you can work on that pay well, so chances are good you can find one you enjoy.
+There are many different kinds of projects you can work on that pay well, so chances are good you can find one you enjoy.
 Here, you’ll find seven writing projects that pay well, and that you may not have considered… until now.

 - 1. Stories That Sell — Writing Case Studies